CodeHub-UGA/Concepts/Applications/Mobile Development/Android/Learn.md

 # Learn </br>

-**Prerequisites:** All you need is a computer running MacOS, Windows, Linux or even Chrome OS, a copy of [Android Studio](https://developer.android.com/studio) (free) and knowledge of either Java or Kotlin (LINK).
+**Prerequisites:** All you need is a computer running MacOS, Windows, Linux or even Chrome OS, a copy of [Android Studio](https://developer.android.com/studio) (free) and knowledge of either [Java or Kotlin](https://github.com/CodeHub-UGA/Concepts/tree/main/Applications/Mobile%20Development/Android#prerequisites-).
 Note: Android Studio comes with an appropriate version of Java; so no need to download it separately.</br></br>

 ## Crash Course Reviews</br>
 **Java**</br>